Tampa Felony Lawyer

 Tampa Attorney for Felony Charges in Florida

 If you’ve been charged with a felony, it’s imperative that you speak with a Tampa felony lawyer right away.
 Felony crimes are the most complicated and serious offenses in Florida.
 Typically, the government trains and hones its most experienced and accomplished prosecutors to handle such cases.

-- Third-Degree Felony: Third-degree felonies are punishable by up to 5 years in the Department of Corrections (prison).
-Eamples include Grand theft, possession of a controlled substance, and resisting arrest with violence.
+- Third-Degree Felony: Third-Degree Felonies are punishable by up to 5 years in the Department of Corrections (prison).
+Examples include Grand Theft, Possession of a Controlled Substance, and Resisting Arrest With Violence.

 Punishable by Death

 1st Degree Felony

 3rd Degree Felony

 5 Years in Prison

 - Aggravated Battery